tejasri106/Basic-Medical-Diagnosis-Assistant/README.md

 Diagnosis.java: The graphical interface using Java Swing.
 MedicalDiagnosisTree.java: Manages the decision tree and starts the diagnosis.
 TreeNode.java: Defines the decision tree structure. diagnosis_tree.txt: Stores the diagnosis tree in a readable format using Q: and A: prefixes.
+Each Q, has 2 A's as yes and no nodes.
+New question and answers can be added at appropriate areas.
 DiagnosisTree.java: Non-graphical interface.

 **Future Advancements**